ArduPilot/ardupilot/libraries/AP_FETtecOneWire/README.md

 - Power consumption (mAh)
 - Temperature (°C/10)

-This information is used by Ardupilot to
+This information is used by Ardupilot to:

 - log the status of each ESC to the SDCard or internal Flash, for post flight analysis
 - send the status of each ESC to the ground station or companion computer for real-time monitoring